AAT-1002 Experience, Marketing and Sales - 20 ECTS

 - contribute with a critical and reflective view of development with regard to sustainability of nature and culture, and the economic viability of destinations.

-- 70% attendance is required in order to take the exam.
+- 70% attendance in all student activities and lectures is required in order to take the exam.
+Accordingly, the mandatory assignments must be approved before the student can take the exam.

 - Individual written home exam.
-Duration: 14 days, counting 60% of the grade.
+Duration: 14 days.

-Grading: scale A to F with F for failed
+Grading: scale A to E for passed exam, F for failed.

 - About the course